 As one article puts it, “Video is becoming as ubiquitous in classrooms as laminated periodic tables and whiteboards.”

 With this rise in video for learning come a variety of challenges.
 For example, how do you effectively record video lectures and seminars?
 Another issue–how can you distribute video among your students?
 We’ve addressed these issues in other blog posts (click the links above to read them).

 This post, however, will focus on a specific issue: organizing material inside video content using chapter markers.
 This may seem like a side issue to consider.
 Yet when you’re dealing with dozens of hours of content, it’s critical to keep it well organized—for your sake, and the sake of your students.

 Now, here’s a closer look at chapter markers and how they work.

 What are chapter markers?

 The concept for chapter markers is simple.
 All streaming video players feature a seek bar at the bottom of the video player.
 When you’re visiting a website and watching a video, you can use this seek bar to navigate around in the video.
 If you’re using a steaming video solution that supports them, chapter markers extend the functionality of this seek bar.

 Chapter markers allow you to annotate the seek bar to designate given portions of the video.
-Typically, chapter markers will be designated with a small, easily distinguishable break in the seek bar, or by a menu in the video player.
+Typically, a small, easily distinguishable break in the seek bar, or a menu in the video player, designate chapter markers.
 When you mouse over one of these locations, you will see the name—whatever annotation has been chosen—for the section of the video that follows that marker.

-It’s a simple feature, but it can be absolutely critical for education.
+It’s a simple feature, and it can be absolutely critical for education.